 - Transfer to the clean container and cover.
 Let sit out at room temperature for 24 hours.
 Use a clean utensil to taste the mixture, and add more sea salt to taste; let it culture for another 12-24 hours if you want a stronger tang.

 Store in the refrigerator for up to 1 weeks.
 (Note: length of storage time may depend on the culturing conditions and brand of yogurt used).

 - (Optional step) This recipe makes cultured cashew cream cheese with a texture more like "whipped" dairy cream cheese.
 For a firmer texture like block cream cheese, press out the liquid using cheesecloth.

-I have experienced numerous times that the raw cashews sold at Trader Joe's are a lower quality than other vendors.
+I have experienced that the raw cashews sold at Trader Joe's are a lower quality than other vendors.
 They do work for this recipe, but I recommend against them if you have other options available.